Septic Services in McLendon-Chisholm, TX

 Blackland Prairie Clay on Large-Lot Acreage

-The soil across McLendon-Chisholm is dominated by heavy Blackland Prairie clay, often the Houston Black series according to the USDA Soil Survey.
+The soil across McLendon-Chisholm is dominated by heavy Blackland Prairie clay, often the Houston Black series.
 This dark, mineral-rich soil contains over 60% smectite clay and has extremely low percolation rates.
-Water and wastewater barely move through it when saturated.
+Water and effluent barely move through it when saturated.

 What this means for acreage property owners: